By phone – 02-5881587

 C. firstname.lastname@example.org- Color.

-The attachment can be an office document, Jpeg, PDF or almost any form of well-known format.
+The attachment can be an Office document, JPEG, PDF or almost any other recognized format.
+Select the address to which you have sent the document and press print.

-On every floor you can find reference works (encyclopedias, dictionaries and concordances) relevant to the discipline that can be found on that floor.
+Reference works: encyclopedias, dictionaries and concordances relevant to the discipline that can be found on that floor.
 These reference books are non-circulating.

 Writing a bibliography